-Treating this problem is achieved in three distinct phases
+Treating this problem is achieved in three distinct phases.
+The three phases are:

 - Stage 1: Don’t make things worse